How To Host A Sequel Wedding

 Visas and travel restrictions

 Perhaps there isn’t enough time to plan a big wedding before visas will expire.
 A sequel wedding is perfect for a couple who need legal papers sooner rather than later.
-Or maybe you are different nationalities and it’s not possible for you to have everyone you love in the same place at the same time.
+Or maybe you are of different nationalities and it’s not possible for you to have everyone you love in the same place at the same time.
 A sequel wedding will allow you to accommodate the time and the travel restrictions of your guests.

 Perhaps you just want to be married, but now isn’t the best time to splash out on the big party you really want.
 Many couples choose to have the intimate, legal ceremony with just their closest relatives and friends and wait until it is more financially viable to throw the big party they’ve been dreaming about.